$F$-purity and the $F$-pure threshold as invariants of linkage: Background

-In the next section, we will calculate the $F$-pure thresholds (and log canonical thresholds) of certain geometric links.
-We point out out that these calculations are independent of the choice of a generating set of the ideal essentially due to lemma \ref{lemma:LinksEquiv} (alternatively, see \cite[Lemma 2.8]{Kim-Miller-Niu}).
+In the next section, we will calculate the $F$-pure thresholds of certain geometric links.
+We point out that these calculations are independent of the choice of a generating set of the ideal essentially due to lemma \ref{lemma:LinksEquiv} (alternatively, see \cite[Lemma 2.8]{Kim-Miller-Niu}).

 The next result will be useful in showing that several ideals considered in this paper have a squarefree initial ideal.

 \begin{thm} \cite[Theorem 3.13]{Varbaro-Koley} Let $R$ be a polynomial ring over a field.
 Let $I$ be a radical ideal and $<$ a term order in $R$.
 Let $g$ be the maximum of the heights of the associated prime ideals of $I$.